zendframework/zf2-documentation/docs/languages/en/modules/zend.form.element.select.rst

 Select Element
 ^^^^^^^^^^^^^^

-``Zend\Form\Element\Select`` is meant to be paired with the ``Zend/Form/View/Helper/FormSelect`` for HTML inputs with type select.
+``Zend\Form\Element\Select`` is meant to be paired with the ``Zend\Form\View\Helper\FormSelect`` for HTML inputs with type select.
 This element adds an ``InArray`` validator to its input filter specification in order to validate on the server if the selected value belongs to the values.
 This element can be used as a multi-select element by adding the "multiple" HTML attribute to the element.

 .. _zend.form.element.select.usage: